agco/agco-json-api-profiles/public/search-profile.md

 ## Elasticsearch lock-in

+Even though the Aggregation profile GET syntax maps very close to the Elasicsearch syntax, there is no direct coupling as such

-The profile Aggregation GET syntax maps in a generic way to Elasticsearch POST requests, however if another search engine would be used to back the implementation of the profile, it should be possible to re-map the syntax (e.g. SOLR facets / pivots ).
+It should be possible to remap the syntax to another bit of middleware if we would opt to replace Elasticsearch at some point (e.g. SOLR facets / pivots ).